jtexnl/Tindel_Data_Science_Challenge/README.md

 ### Data

-While most of this package is self-contained in Docker, you will need to have the dataset, which can't be stored in this repo.
+While most of this package is self-contained in Docker, you will need to have the dataset, which can't be stored in this repo (both due to its size and due to the Yelp ToS).
 You should download the Yelp dataset from [this link](https://www.yelp.com/dataset_challenge/dataset) and store it in the directory with the rest of the code from this repo.
 You will only need the 'yelp_academic_dataset_review.json' file.
 If you need to move it from your downloads folder (from this repo folder), the command is:

 ```mv path/to/downloads/yelp_academic_dataset_review.json . ```